-Surfers Against Sewage is launching a pilot project aiming to tackle marine plastic pollution on British islands by implementing innovative, community-based solutions.
+Surfers Against Sewage is launching a pilot project aiming to tackle marine plastic pollution on Cold Water islands by implementing innovative, community-based solutions.

 The initiative is part of the ‘Cold Water Islands Project’, led by the national marine conservation and campaigning charity Surfers Against Sewage, who has joined forces with Parley for the Oceans to develop a strategy that volunteer-led island communities will work to implement throughout 2019.